 </body></html>

-This is probably one of the most common and traditional methods on the Internet.
-Just put {VARIABLE}
+This is probably one of the most common and traditional methods – Not just for PHP, but for “most other programming languages” as well.
+Just create the HTML template, and put {VARIABLE}

 1B) PHP STRING REPLACE